-Mountain Trekkers (single gender)
+Mountain Trekkers (all girls)

 I learned how to be strong, patient, and to have fun while hiking! – camper